 Kathryn’s works explore the intersection between art, faith, beauty, and the nature of the Transcendent.

 In a world inherently insecure, humans often find themselves seeking solace, hope, and moments of transcendence.
 The world needs beauty.
 It has the power to transform and influence the lives of people.
 As an artist, I am interested in the intersection between art, faith, and mystery—offering a relationship through my paintings by evoking a profound aesthetic experience for the viewer.
 My work explores themes of beauty and the sublime as a pathway to the Divine.
 I represent these themes through contemplative pieces with objects, figures, or landscapes resembling personal and lived experiences of my search for Beauty, Truth, and Goodness; finding God in different moments.
 Thus, my paintings are intended to inspire meditative experiences, drawing viewers into an intimate conversation that brings them deeper into and beyond themselves.

 My art represents what is true about a person, a moment in time, an object or set of objects, or nature.
-Beauty is truth, and the truth is essential in our lives.
-As an artist, it is my job to communicate this message to everyone—for I believe that it is a necessity for people to be reminded of what is true, sincere, and honest, by what is beautiful, natural, and sublime, in order to appreciate the world around us.
+Beauty is truth, and truth is essential in our lives.
+As an artist, it is my job to communicate this message to everyone—for I believe that it is a necessity for people to be reminded of what is true, sincere, and honest, by what is beautiful, natural, and sublime, to appreciate the world around us.

 I desire to paint works of art that will ultimately give glory to God, our Creator since He is Beauty and Truth—may it be a simple still-life set-up, landscape, or scenes from everyday life.
 I hope to draw out God's likeness and His creation from the people, the objects, and the scenery that I re-create on canvas.